voxel51/eta/docs/core_dev_guide.md

 ## Style guide

 We require all ETA code to adhere to our Python style guide.
-See `style_guide.md` for a description of our style, and see `linting_guide.md` for details on our code linting tools.
+See `python_style_guide.md` for a description of our style, and see `linting_guide.md` for details on our code linting tools.

-## Image and Video Frame Color Formats
+## Image and video color formats

 ETA uses an RGB format for images and video frames.
 All functions that read/write images and process images hence expect an RGB format.
 This is not always the case: the popular OpenCV library (on which ETA partially relies) uses a BGR format.
 This has two impacts:

-1. When we use OpenCV for IO, we explicitly convert to BGR from RGB, which although trivial can have a performance impact.
+- When we use OpenCV for IO, we explicitly convert to BGR from RGB, which although trivial can have a performance impact

-2. If you use OpenCV inside of your code that uses ETA for image and video frame representation, then you need to be careful to convert to BGR before actually invoking the `cv2` functions.
-We provide ample conversion routines in the `eta.core.image` module.
+- If you use OpenCV inside of your code that uses ETA for image and video frame representation, then you need to be careful to convert to BGR before actually invoking the `cv2` functions.
+We provide ample conversion routines in the `eta.core.image` module

 ## Copyright